 - 3.6.1 ISFL ER Programs are required to develop a benefit sharing mechanism outlining the means by which benefits (both monetary and non-monetary) from ERs will be distributed in the Program Area.
 This benefit sharing mechanism shall be clear, effective, and transparent and have broad support from relevant stakeholders.
 The design of the benefit sharing mechanism shall respect customary rights to lands and territories so that incentives are applied in an effective and equitable manner.
 The benefit sharing mechanism shall take into account ways to sustain successful program interventions in order to further reduce Emissions and potentially attract additional finance for related results. - 3.6.2 An ISFL ER Program's benefit sharing mechanism shall be described in detail in a plan (Benefit Sharing Plan) that is designed in a consultative, transparent, and participatory manner appropriate to the country context and that reflects inputs and broad community support by relevant stakeholders.
-At least an advanced draft of the Benefit Sharing Plan will be made publicly available prior to signature of the ERPA with the ISFL11, and disclosed in a form, manner and language understandable to the affected stakeholders of the ISFL ER Program.
-The Benefit Sharing Plan shall contain the following information: - The categories of potential Beneficiaries, describing their eligibility to receive potential benefits under the ISFL ER Program and the types and scale of such potential benefits that may be received, taking into account beneficiary demographics (gender, age), drivers of
+At least an advanced draft of the Benefit Sharing Plan will be made publicly available prior to signature of the ERPA with the ISFL, and disclosed in a form, manner

-11 A final version of the Benefit Sharing Plan is expected to be submitted to the Trustee prior to ERPA signature with the ISFL.
+A final version of the Benefit Sharing Plan is expected to be submitted to the Trustee prior to ERPA signature with the ISFL.
 However, in the event that a final version of such Benefit Sharing Plan has not been submitted to the Trustee (World Bank) prior to ERPA signature, such final Benefit Sharing Plan may become a Condition of Effectiveness of the ERPA.
-In any case, an advanced draft version of such Benefit Sharing Plan reflecting the stakeholder engagement process, acceptable to the World Bank, is required prior to ERPA signature
+In any case, an advanced draft version of such Benefit Sharing Plan reflecting the stakeholder engagement process, acceptable to the World Bank, is required prior to ERPA signature.